Toyota drops diesel from new model, signals likely phase-out

 If faced with a renewal decision today for other models up to and including the larger Auris compact, a Toyota staple, "we would probably do the same thing", Leroy added.

-Toyota's decision is the latest example of how the so-called "dieselgate" scandal is forcing carmakers to rewrite strategic plans that will shape their futures for years to come.

-Reuters reported this month that Renault (RENA.PA) expects diesel engines to disappear from most of its European cars after the French automaker reviewed the costs of meeting tighter emissions standards following Volkswagen's scandal.
+Reuters revealed this month that Renault expects diesel engines to disappear from most of its European cars after the French automaker reviewed the costs of meeting tighter emissions standards following the Volkswagen scandal.

-While the scandal centered on the German carmaker's cheat software, it also focused public attention on an industry-wide disparity between nitrogen oxide (NOx) emissions on the road and those recorded in regulatory tests.

-Mass-market diesels that meet legal NOx limits in approval tests commonly emit at least five times as much in everyday use.
-Renault has said it complied strictly with regulations and that its cars were not equipped with emissions falsifying software.